Bitcoin Mining Difficulty Set for Biggest Drop Since 2021 China Ban

 An 11.4% difficulty decline would offer near-term relief, lifting hashprice to roughly $35/PH/s if bitcoin’s price holds steady.
 That would provide a temporary boost to operating cash flow for miners that remain online after recent outages.

 Still, the broader pressure on the sector remains evident.
-Bitfarms has been actively deleveraging amid the downturn in mining economics, as previously reported, as part of a strategy to pivot away from bitcoin mining toward AI and HPC-focused power infrastructure.
+Bitfarms (NASDAQ: BITF) has been actively deleveraging amid the downturn in mining economics, as previously reported, as part of a strategy to pivot away from bitcoin mining toward AI and HPC-focused power infrastructure.

 RELATED ARTICLES